fortinet-fortisoar/connector-threat-miner/docs/ThreatMinerConnectorDoc.md

 The `Sample - threat-miner - 1.0.0` playbook collection comes bundled with the ThreatMiner connector.
 These playbooks contain steps using which you can perform all supported actions.
 You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR<sup>TM</sup> after importing the ThreatMiner connector.

 - Get Domain Details
+- Get Email Details
+- Get File Details
 - Get IP Details
-- Get Samples
 - Get Import Hash Details
 - Get SSDeep
-- Get Email Details

 **Note**: If you are planning to use any of the sample playbooks in your environment, ensure that you clone those playbooks and move them to a different collection, since the sample playbook collection gets deleted during connector upgrade and delete.